RosephJogan/Arduino-Cube-Solver/README.md

 Change the OneStep() function and stepper pin definitions according to what kind of stepper motor you have.
 I used a 28BYJ-48 stepper motor, with a ULN2003 driver.

+Also!
+The code is very, very messy.
+I'm talking 1000 lines messy.
+If you could contribute by submitting a request, that would really help!

 You should be set!
 For questions or help, email me at seanthegreat29@gmail.com